-How to clean an oven quickly, and keep it clean
+- How to clean an oven with baking soda and vinegar

-An oven is must-have kitchen equipment for roasting and baking, but after months of use, it tends to get dirty.
-The food particles and grease build-up and turn into carbon, releasing a potent burning smell when in use.
+An oven is a must-have kitchen equipment for roasting and baking.
+After months of use, however, it tends to get dirty.
+Food residue and grease turn into carbon, releasing a potent burning smell when in use.
 You should learn how to clean an oven even if it has self-cleaning capabilities because it doesn't always get the job done.

-You can use commercial oven cleaners or more natural options like lemon or baking soda and vinegar.
-The following are the steps on how to clean an oven quickly to make you an efficient and better baker.
+You can use commercial oven cleaners or more natural options like lemon, baking soda, and vinegar.
+Use this guide on how to clean an oven quickly to make you an efficient and better baker.

 How to clean an oven with baking soda and vinegar

-- Take anything removable out of the oven before you start cleaning including all the racks, temperature gauges, kitchen foils, and pizza stones.
+Take anything removable from the oven before cleaning, including all the racks, temperature gauges, kitchen foils, and pizza stones.

-- Mix half a cup of baking soda and three tablespoons of vinegar in a bowl until you get a thick paste-like solution.
+Mix half a cup of baking soda and three tablespoons of vinegar in a bowl until you get a thick spreadable paste.
 Add water until you get the right consistency.

-- Using a clean paintbrush, apply the solution inside the oven but do not cover the heating elements.
-Make more paste if it runs out and work on the dirty areas.
-Don't forget to clean the interior glass if it is dirty.
+Using a clean paintbrush, apply the solution to the oven's interior but do not cover the heating elements.
+Make more paste if it runs out, and work on the dirty areas.
+Don't forget to clean the oven glass if it is dirty.

-- Turn your attention to the parts that you removed from the oven.
-You can clean your oven racks in the sink, but if they are too big, clean them in a larger vessel such as a tub.
-You'll need warm water, a quarter cup of dish soap and a scouring pad to wash the oven racks.
-Soak the racks in warm water for about two hours, rinse them off with clean water and scrub with a scouring pad.
-Use the baking soda and vinegar solution to clean the broiler drawer and the pan.
+Turn your attention to the parts that you removed from the oven.
+Clean the oven racks in the kitchen sink, but if they are too big, clean them in a larger vessel such as a tub.
+You'll need warm water, a quarter cup of dish soap, and a scouring pad to wash the oven racks.
+Soak the racks in warm water for about two hours, rinse them off with clean water and scrub them with a scouring pad.
+Use the baking soda and vinegar to clean the broiler drawer and the pan.

-- After the 12 hours have elapsed, take a clean wet cloth (make sure that it is not dripping) and clear off the dried baking soda and vinegar paste.
-If you get harder bits that are stuck together, break them off using a plastic spatula and clean them with a wet cloth.
+After the 12 hours have elapsed, take a clean damp cloth (make sure that it is not dripping) and clear off the dried baking soda and vinegar paste.
+If there are harder bits stuck together, break them off using a plastic spatula and clean them with a wet cloth.
 Avoid using a metal spatula because it will scratch off the finish inside your oven.

-- Using a moist cloth, clean away the residue vinegar.
-Take another wet dishcloth and use it to wipe off the remaining baking soda and vinegar.
+Using a moist cloth, clean away the residue vinegar.
+Take another wet dishcloth to wipe off the remaining baking soda and vinegar.
 Spray more vinegar on the stubborn spots until you get it completely off.
 You'll start to see the inside of your oven shining.
 Do the same for the boiler drawer (if you had cleaned it with the paste) until it's completely clean.

 How to clean an oven with commercial cleaners

-- Empty the oven by taking out all the removable items and set them aside so you can clean them later.
+Empty the oven by removing all the removable items and setting them aside so you can clean them later.

-- Put on protective glasses and rubber gloves and open the windows.
-Read the instructions and start spraying the inside of the oven with the cleaner.
-Commercial cleaners work fast and are super active but they have a lot of chemicals, that’s why you have to protect yourself with protective glasses and rubber gloves.
+Put on protective glasses, wear rubber gloves, and open the windows.
+Read the instructions and start spraying the inside of the oven with the cleaning solution.
+Commercial cleaners work fast and are super active but have many chemicals, so you have to protect yourself with protective glasses and rubber gloves.

-- Depending on the oven cleaner brand, set the timer until the grime is saturated.
+Depending on the oven cleaner brand, set the timer until the grime is saturated.
 Most commercial oven cleaners take twenty-five to thirty-five minutes to get the job done, but you should check the instructions for the time indicated.
-Do not allow pets and small children to come into the kitchen when cleaning, they'll be exposed to the fumes, and this can be dangerous.
+Do not allow pets and small children to come into the kitchen when cleaning, they'll be exposed to the fumes, which can be dangerous.

-- Take the racks and the other removable parts outside or to a well-ventilated area for cleaning.
-Put them inside a large plastic garbage bag and spray them down with the cleaner and tie at the top.
+Take the racks and the other removable parts outside or to a well-ventilated area for cleaning.
+Put them inside a large plastic garbage bag, spray them with the cleaner, and tie them at the top.
 Again, read the instructions to know how long you'll need to soak them.

-- Get the racks from the garbage bags and rinse them off in a sink or bathtub depending on their size.
-Use warm soapy water to get rid of the grime and grease but remember to wear the safety glasses and gloves the entire time.
+Get the racks from the garbage bags and rinse them off in a sink or bathtub, depending on their size.
+Use warm soapy water to get rid of the grime and grease but remember to wear safety glasses and gloves the entire time.

 Your oven should be sparkling clean but be sure to set a reminder for the next cleaning.
 If you use your oven a couple of times a week, clean it once every month.
 If you use it a few times a month, clean the oven every three to six months.
 Store the cleaner in a safe place away from children or pets.